singular-gpispace/pfd-parallel/README.md

 > **NOTE:**
 >
 > Take note to replace `<install-prefix>` with the appropriate path on your
 > system where you need boost installed.
-Also, if you are using
-> `env_vars_pfs.txt`, the export step can be omitted.
 >
 > ---